-Dr. Ogunyemi's research interests include computerized medical decision support, reasoning under uncertainty, 3D graphics and visualization, and machine learning.
-Her current research focuses on developing and evaluating novel computerized decision support systems for different biomedical domains, including diabetes, trauma, breast cancer, depression, chronic kidney disease, and HIV.
+Dr. Ogunyemi's research interests include computerized medical decision support, reasoning under uncertainty, 3D graphics and visualization, machine learning and telehealth.
 She is currently working on a National Library of Medicine-funded R01 grant to explore diabetic retinopathy prediction from clinical data using different machine learning strategies.
 She has been principal investigator on a National Library of Medicine-funded R01 study of computerized decision support for penetrating trauma, and on a National Cancer Institute-funded R03 study of individualized breast cancer risk prediction using Bayesian networks.
 She is currently Director of Charles Drew University's Center for Biomedical Informatics and a co-leader of the UCLA CTSI's biomedical informatics program, representing CDU.

 Dr. Ogunyemi holds an undergraduate degree in Computer Science from Barnard College, New York, and an M.S.E, and Ph.D. in Computer and Information Science from the University of Pennsylvania.
 Before moving to Charles Drew University to become the Director of the Center for Biomedical Informatics, Dr. Ogunyemi was a biomedical informatics faculty member in the Department of Radiology at Brigham and Women's Hospital and Harvard Medical School from 1999 until 2007.
 She was also a member of the affiliated faculty in the Harvard-MIT Division of Health Sciences and Technology from 2003 until 2007.
 She served as a faculty member in the Boston-area National Library of Medicine-funded biomedical informatics fellowship training program (1999-2007).

-She has taught graduate level biomedical informatics courses in the Harvard-MIT Division of Health Sciences and Technology, at UCLA, at CDU, and short courses on informatics at the University of Natal, Durban, South Africa.
-She served as an editorial board member of the journal Computers in Biology and Medicine from 2007 until 2013.
-She served on the National Library of Medicine's Biomedical Library and Informatics Review Committee study section from 2003-2007 and on the National Library of Medicine's Literature Selection and Technical Review Committee from 2010-2014 as a member and as chair (2013-2014).
-She is currently an editorial board member for the Journal of Biomedical Informatics (2015 - 2018) and a member of the Agency for Healthcare Research and Quality's Health Information Technology Research study section (2016 - 2019).
-In addition to her faculty position at CDU, Dr. Ogunyemi is an Associate Adjunct Professor of Radiological Sciences at UCLA's David Geffen School of Medicine with the Medical Imaging Informatics group.
+She has taught graduate level biomedical informatics courses in the Harvard-MIT Division of Health Sciences and Technology, at UCLA, at CDU, and short courses on informatics at the University of Natal (now KwaZulu-Natal), Durban, South Africa.
+She served on the National Library of Medicine's Biomedical Library and Informatics Review Committee study section from 2003-2007; on the Agency for Healthcare Research and Quality's Health Information Technology Research study section (2016 - 2019); and on the National Library of Medicine's Literature Selection and Technical Review Committee from 2010-2014 as a member and as chair (2013-2014).
+She is currently an editorial board member for the Journal of Biomedical Informatics (2015 - 2022) and an elected fellow of the American College of Medical Informatics.
+In addition to being a Professor in the Department of Preventive and Social Medicine at CDU, Dr. Ogunyemi is an Adjunct Professor of Radiological Sciences at UCLA's David Geffen School of Medicine with the Medical Imaging Informatics group.

 Dr. Ogunyemi's CDU Profile can be found here.